ericdke/DetectImageColors/README.md

 ## Disclaimer

-This is only a programming exercise, to explore possibilities.
+This is only a programming exercise, to explore possibilities - this is not for production.

 If you're looking for performance in color detection, see my Swift 2 fork of Indragie Karunaratne's [DominantColor](https://github.com/ericdke/DominantColor) instead.